Pierre-Auguste Renoir: Brushstrokes of a Genius

 At the age of 21, Renoir moved to Paris and enrolled at the prestigious Ecole des Beaux Arts.
 The young artist studied under Charles Gleyre, whose other students included Claude Monet, Alfred Sisley and Jean-Frederic Bazille.
 Renoir began meeting and exhibiting with his classmates, along with several other French artists, and became instrumental in establishing the group widely known as the French Impressionists.

 Working closely with Monet, Renoir began experimenting with portraying light and its effect on his canvasses.
-Though he was the youngest member of the Impressionist movement, Renoir recognized how a subject was constantly changing due to the dynamic effects of light on color.
+Though he was the youngest member of the Impressionists, Renoir recognized how a subject was constantly changing due to the dynamic effects of light on color.
 Capturing a particular moment in time, or an "impression," rather than a subjective scene, was central to the group's philosophy.
 It would become the most important artistic phenomenon of the 19th century.

 During the 1870s, Renoir enjoyed great success as a portraitist and an inspiring trip to Italy in 1881 led him to develop the increasingly singular artistic style with which we are most familiar today.
 Renoir's solo exhibition in 1883 at the Durand-Ruel Gallery in Paris confirmed his position as one of the leading artistic masters of the day.